Position Statements of the Illinois Association of School Boards

 6.02 PERIODIC REVIEW OF STATE AND FEDERAL MANDATES

 The Illinois Association of School Boards shall support legislation for the creation of a Committee on Mandate Review.
 IASB shall support at the state and national level, periodic review of all mandates, rules, and regulations affecting local districts.
 Such mandates, rules and regulations should be broad in scope providing great flexibility in implementation, eased, or reduced during periods when state supporting funds are unavailable or reduced, and eliminated if not of benefit to educational opportunities and outcomes.
 All mandates shall be subject to a sunset provision.
 (Adopted 1981; Amended 1988, 2022; Reaffirmed 1985)

 6.03 EDUCATIONAL LABOR RELATIONS BOARD PROCEDURES

 The Illinois Association of School Boards shall work with the Illinois Educational Labor Relations Board to increase their sensitivity to the need for timely decisions and establish criteria to identify matters in need of expedited attention.
 Further, the Association shall utilize the legislative process to remove statutory barriers to timely and expedited decisions and support legislation to enhance the decision making process.
+(Adopted 1989)